joshydavid/information-security-study-notes/security-interview-questions/index.md

 TCP (Transmission Control Protocol) is a connection-oriented protocol that ensures reliable and ordered delivery of data.
 UDP (User Datagram Protocol), on the other hand is a connectionless protocol that priorizes speed and efficiency.
 TCP is suitable for applications requiring data delivery such as web browsing (HTTPS) while UDP is preferred for real-time applications such as live streaming or online gaming.

-## Describe the process of subnetting and its signifiance in network design
+## Describe the process of subnetting and its significance in network design

 Subnetting involves dividing a larger network into smaller sub-networks.
 It enhances network performance, minimises broadcast traffic, and optimise IP address allocation.
 By assigning unique subnets to different departments or funcitons, it promotes organisation and efficient use of IP addresses.